 Baton didn’t twitch even an eyelash to betray the lie. ”Of course,” he said.
 “She was the last one seen here tonight.”

 Rose understood and felt her chest tighten, something that with the pain already there just made things worse.
-It had been manageable, so long as she moved slowly, but now she struggled to catch her breath around new pain.
+It had been manageable, so long as she moved slowly, but now she struggled to catch her breath.

 With one more glance at Wheeler, Arthur Baton hefted his cane.
 He strode back to the only visible door, opened it, then pulled it shut behind him with a snap.

 Wheeler turned from his place in front of his desk.

 “Then who…?”
 Rose started to ask of the dust, and couldn’t finish.

 “Spade,” Wheeler answered. ”I summoned him.
 You have some complaint?”

 There was, now that Rose looked for it, a substantial smattering of rubies crushed into the carpet around the hearth and the desk.
 Otherwise, there was little sign of a scuffle.
 The only thing out of place in the room was something glinting on the desk.
 Looking more closely, Rose saw a slim letter opener fashioned whimsically like a sword.
 It had been dropped, as if at random, on a pile of stationary.

 Jill said, “But Pastor… Gods above, Rose, what about Pastor?”

 Rose’s vision faded in and out of white.
 Gods above…